Dhghomon/easy_rust/README.md

 }
 ```

+`second_number` will be 10.
 Do you see the semicolon at the end?
 That is because, after the match is over, we actually told the compiler this: `let second_number = 10;`

 You can match on more complicated things too.
 You use a tuple to do it.